 English is not that widely spoken

-Not a surprise given that it's not an English speaking country, but definitely one to note if you're used to travelling in the north of the country or other popular tourist destinations in Europe.
+Not a surprise given that it's not an English speaking country, but definitely one to note if you're used to travelling in the north of Italy or other popular tourist destinations in Europe.

 The larger hotels will be fine, as are hostels, and fancier restaurants should have at least one member of staff who can speak English.
 But in small eateries, tiny towns, petrol stations, even our car rental depot, we had to rely on our limited Italian.